AidenSorabji/cvv.ASL-Keyboard/README.md

 ```
 > [!IMPORTANT]
 > If you get an error stating: ```Module not found - "No module named"```, try creating a virtual environment (preferably a .venv), then installing the dependencies and re-running ```main.py```.
+> [!NOTE]
+> It's recommended to use a virtual environment with this repo to minimize module clashing errors.

 ## Copyright
 MIT License